 About Eden

-Eden Tighe is a metalsmith and textile artist with a B.F.A. in Studio Arts, concentrated in Jewelry and Metals, from PennWest Edinboro University.
+Eden Tighe is a metalsmith and textile artist.
+She received her BFA in Jewelry and Metals at PennWest Edinboro University in Spring 2025.
 Her main focus is making sculptural body adornment and jewelry that communicate relational interactions.
-Her interests in wildlife, color, and texture act as common themes to symbolize her studies exploring personal experiences.
+Her interests in color and texture act as common themes to symbolize her studies exploring personal experiences.

 Statement